Mitomycin (On the skin)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Redness, irritation, or swelling of the eye or eyelid
+- Redness, irritation, or swelling of your eye or eyelid

-- Seeing flashes or floating spots before the eyes
+- Seeing flashes or floating spots before your eyes

 - Seeing halos around lights